-Enrollment in the Fall 2021 semester reflected roughly a 1.5% decrease in total credit hours from Fall 2020, while Spring 2022 enrollment also showed an approximate decrease of 1.5% in total credit hours compared to Spring 2021.
-An increase in part-time enrollment and decrease in full-time enrollment was evident, and we expect this trend to continue due to significant outward migration of the county and significant decrease in the traditional student population over the years.
+Enrollment in the Fall 2022 semester reflected roughly a 2.5% increase in total credit hours from Fall 2021, while Spring 2023 enrollment showed an approximate increase of 11.5% in total credit hours compared to Spring 2022.

-Total credit enrollment for the 2020 Fiscal Year was down by approximately 6.0% from 2019.
-It is likely that much of the decrease in credits is due to the ongoing COVID-19 pandemic, as decreases in community college enrollment have been shown across the state and nation.
+Total credit enrollment for the 2023 Fiscal Year increased by approximately 7.1% from 2022.
+It is likely that much of the increase in credits is due to the ongoing recovery from the COVID-19 pandemic.